dohughes-msft/sap/bash/storage/README.md

 Blob storage does not support permissions or symbolic links so this metadata is handled specially.

+**DISCLAIMER: These scripts are not tested for all possible use cases and are to used AT YOUR OWN RISK.**

 ## Notes and requirements

 1. For maximum data protection, enable blob versioning and soft delete on the target storage account.